-Although £1500 may seem expensive, it is nothing when you compare it to the cost of a loft conversion.
+Although £1500 may seem expensive, it is nothing when you compare it to a loft conversion cost.
 Having a detailed plan that everyone can work towards will help the job run smoothly and drastically improve the finished result.
 Another good reason to have detailed plans drawn up is to prevent you from trying to change your mind halfway through the project.

 Roof Repair Costs